How to Change Status From a B-1/B-2 Visa to a Marriage Green Card

 Remember, if your green card holder spouse becomes a U.S. citizen while you are waiting for a visa number, you can switch to the process for spouses of U.S. citizens, as described above, even if you’ve already begun the application process.

 If you or your spouse recently became eligible for U.S. citizenship, let Boundless guide you through the naturalization process from start to finish.
-Learn more about what we offer, or check whether you’re eligible to become a U.S. citizen.
+Answer our 5-minute questionnaire to get started.

 If you begin or complete your green card application from your home country using consular processing, you’ll avoid any issues with the 90-day rule.
 But you could still face scrutiny if you try to visit your spouse in the United States while your application is pending.